 Now we’ve moved around the corner to a new address: female genitalia.
 Although no celebrity is taking the credit for starting this trend, vaginal rejuvenation and labiaplasty are making the news.

-There has been a surge in popularity of vaginal rejuvenation.
+There has been a surge in the popularity of vaginal rejuvenation.
 The American Society of Plastic Surgery reports a 44% increase in the number of procedures performed in 2014 over 2013.
 At Changes Plastic Surgery & Spa in San Diego, Dr. Gilbert Lee has been performing vaginoplasty (surgically tightening the vagina) and labiaplasty for years.
 Dr. Lee reports a 48% increase in the number of vaginoplasty and labiaplasty procedures performed in 2015 versus 2014.

 But is vaginal rejuvenation a fad, a fashion?
 It’s hard to say.
 The International Society of Sexual Medicine reported in 2011 that 87% of vaginal rejuvenation patients were undergoing the procedure for purely aesthetic reasons.
 They attribute the increase to the influence of the porn industry.
 The experience at Changes Plastic Surgery proves contradictory.
 Our female patients are truly looking for vaginal rejuvenation to please themselves, not an audience.